-May 24, 2022 – The 2022 Atlantic Hurricane Season begins Wednesday, June 1, and runs through Nov.
-30, 2022.
-The National Oceanic and Atmospheric Administration (NOAA) is predicting another above-normal season this year, with 14-21 named storms, six to 10 hurricanes and three to six major hurricanes, measured as a Category 3 or higher.
+May 25, 2022 – The 2023 Atlantic Hurricane Season begins Thursday, June 1, and runs through Thursday, Nov.
+30, 2023.
+This morning, the National Oceanic and Atmospheric Administration (NOAA) released their predictions and are calling for 12-17 named storms, 5-9 of those storms becoming hurricanes, and 1-4 storms becoming major hurricanes at a Category 3 level or higher.

-As they have done in previous years, the state legislature passed a Disaster Preparedness Sales Tax Holiday, which runs Saturday, May 28, through Friday, June 10.
-Items like reusable ice packs, candles, flashlights, batteries, gas cans, bottled water, portable generators and more can be purchased during the tax holiday without paying sales tax.
+The state legislature has passed two Disaster Preparedness Sales Tax Holidays – the first scheduled to run May 27 through June 9, and the other from Aug.
+26 until Sept.
+8. Items like reusable ice packs, candles, flashlights, batteries, gas cans, bottled water, portable generators and more can be purchased during the tax holiday without paying sales tax.

 You can also use resources from the National Hurricane Center, including a Hurricane Preparedness Guide to get ready for the Atlantic Hurricane Season.
 Now is also a good time for students to check eSantaFe and employees to check eStaff to make sure their emergency contact information is updated.
 You can also (if you haven’t already done so) download the Safe Santa Fe app for additional safety resources.